 Eastern Passage real estate guide & listings for sale

-The homes in this area are relatively new, since roughly 30% of its dwellings were constructed following the year 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.
-Single detached homes and townhouses are the predominant housing type in this part of Halifax.
-Roughly 85% of the units in the community are occupied by homeowners and 15% are rented.
-This community is primarily composed of four or more bedroom and three bedroom homes.
+The buildings in this community are relatively new, because roughly 30% of its dwellings were constructed following the year 2000, while most of the remaining buildings were built in the 1960s and the 1980s.
+The housing stock of this part of the municipality is composed primarily of single detached homes and row houses.
+Homeowners occupy roughly 85% of the properties in the community and 15% are rented.
+This community also has a variety of housing sizes - notably, this part of Halifax is good for those looking for three bedroom homes.